 Diefenbacher M, Sun J, and Brooke CB.
 2018.
 The parts are greater than the whole: the role of semi-infectious particles in influenza A virus biology.
 Curr.
 Opin. in Virol.
 DOI: 0.1016/j.coviro.2018.07.002.

-Kosik I, Ince WL, Gentles L, Oler AJ, Kosikova M, Angel M, Magadan J, Xie H, Yewdell JW*, and Brooke CB*.
+Kosik I, Ince WL, Gentles L, Oler AJ, Kosikova M, Angel M, Magadan J, Xie H, Brooke CB* and Yewdell JW*.
 2018.
 Influenza A virus hemagglutinin glycosylation compensates for antibody escape fitness costs.
-PLOS Pathogens.
-DOI: 10.1371/journal.ppat.1006796. *Authors contributed equally • Selected by editors as a feature research article
+PLoS Pathogens.
+DOI: 10.1371/journal.ppat.1006796. *Authors contributed equally

 Brooke CB.
 2017.
 Population diversity and collective interactions during influenza virus infection.
 J. Virol.
 PMID: 28855247.

 Brooke CB*, Ince WL*, Bennink JR, and Yewdell JW.
 2014.
 Influenza A virus nucleoprotein selectively decreases neuraminidase gene segment packaging while enhancing fitness and transmissibility.
 PNAS.
 111(47): 16854-16859. *Authors contributed equally

 Brooke CB, Ince WL, Wrammert J, Ahmed R, Wilson PC, Bennink JR, and Yewdell JW.
 2012.
 Most influenza A virions fail to express at least one essential viral protein.
 J. Virol.
 87(6): 3155-62.